FaolanH/principles_of_data_analytics/README.md

 #

-### Task 7: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 7: Analyse class distributions - create boxplots for each of the three classes

 #### Relevant Resources to view for Task 7:
 ##### Packages: sklearn, pandas, numpy